kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 Pre-Learning: Feature Importance
 """"""""""""""""""""""""""""""""
-Once we know the problem is feasible using features at hand, the next question before we jump into modelling is what are the features that are the most useful for solving this problem.
+Once we know the problem is feasible using features at hand, the next question before we jump into modeling is what are the features that are the most useful for solving this problem.
 Once more, this qustion is asked and answered independently from any classification model (hence the expression **pre-learning**), and reduces time wasted improving models fitted on irrelevant features.